 Item Description Description Description of the GRE tunnel.
 Remote IP Address IP address of the remote side of the tunnel.
+Local IP Address IP address of the local side of the tunnel.
 Remote Subnet IP address of the network behind the remote side of the tunnel.
 Remote Subnet Mask Specifies the mask of the network behind the remote side of the tunnel.
 Local Interface IP Address IP address of the local side of the tunnel.
 Remote Interface IP Address IP address of the remote side of the tunnel.
-Multicasts Activates/deactivates sending multicast into the GRE tunnel: disabled - Sending multicast into the tunnel is inactive. enabled - Sending multicast into the tunnel is active.
+Multicasts Activates/deactivates sending multicast into the GRE tunnel: • disabled - Sending multicast into the tunnel is inactive. enabled - Sending multicast into the tunnel is active.
 Pre-shared Key Specifies an optional value for the 32 bit shared key in numeric format, with this key the router sends the filtered data through the tunnel.
 Specify the same key on both routers, otherwise the router drops received packets.
 Table 40: GRE Tunnel Configuration